 Do I still like the people I am working with?
 This, I should say, is my make or break question.
 I guess the other questions would be irrelevant if I tick the NO box to this question.
 Like, how am I going to proceed to the career ladder I want to climb on if I don’t like the people around me?
 Look, how can you like doing something when you don’t like the person you’re working with?
 I think it’s pretty much like sex (oh, loosen up a little bit we’re all adults here), you won’t do it with someone you don’t really like because it’s not fun, unless it’s all lust.
 So yes, there’s your reason you shouldn’t date anyone in your workplace.

 Does the management treat me like a human being, or is it just pure business?
 One of the few things I’ve learned in the years I stayed in the BPO industry is that, there is no perfect management.
 All management policies have flaws.
 For example, I used to be employed in a company where I earned my leave credits by the hour.
 Does my manager listen to me, regardless of what I am going to say?
 Do I feel safe and secured, in all life aspects?
 This part takes the most time in my discernment, because why not?
-Who’s to say that the company where I’d like to work after this isn’t as crappy as the one I’m about to leave?
+Who’s to say that the company where I’d like to work isn’t as crappy as the one I’m about to leave?
 For all I know, my sanity could leave me and never come back.
 They could be crappier, right?